m0-k1/Perceptron_Model/README.md

 # Perceptron Model
-Understanding the simplest Perceptron Model
+Understanding the simplest Perceptron Model.

 #### DESCRIPTION
 Urine specimens were analyzed in an effort to determine if certain physical characteristics of the urine might be related to the formation of calcium oxalate crystals.